openafs-contrib/openafs-robotest/docs/source/index.rst

 distributed filesystem.
 The test cases cover basic usage on a single client and general OpenAFS administration.

-A set of Ansible Molecule scenarios are provided to easily deploy a Kerberos test realm and OpenAFS test cell on virtual machines, install Robot Framework, and execute the tests.
+An Ansible playbook is provided to deploy a basic Kerberos realm and OpenAFS cell for testing on a single machine.

 .. toctree::
    :maxdepth: 1